Back to Home

 Cost Transparency You Control

-Cloud SaaS models can look cheap until you hit usage caps or HD audio surcharges.
-VoiceScriber's pricing is straightforward on the App Store:
+Cloud SaaS models can look cheap until you hit usage caps, team-seat limits, or higher tiers.
+VoiceScriber's pricing is listed directly on the App Store:

-- Lifetime – one-time payment, no future bills.
+• Lifetime – one-time payment, no future subscription bills.

 Because processing is local, you'll never see surprise per-minute invoices or throttled speeds during "peak demand."